 Depending on that treatment, the innocence, the openness, the disarming clarity of our childhood gaze might survive our growing up—if we're lucky.
 But more often than not it gets pushed down by learned associations like fear, guilt and shame.

 And this all works the other way around too.
 Just as we learn how to interpret messages in others' eyes, we also learn how to send those same messages with our own.

-Eye contact—at least in my little slice of the world—is an eloquent form of non-verbal communication.
+Eye contact is an eloquent form of non-verbal communication.
 To a stranger, it may say simply I'm here, my receptors are open for business, and I'm ready to interact with you if you like.
 Add a little smile or perhaps a simple greeting and it suggests I'm sharing a bit of my spirit with you today.
 With a whole vocabulary of other, sometimes subtle, visual clues, it might say you can trust me, I know what I'm talking about, I find you attractive or a score of other messages.